skienzmatishun/rippreport/content/p/the-lie-of-the-century/index.md

 title: The Lie of The Century
 date: 2023-12-12
 thumbnail: img/the-lie-of-the-century.jpg
-summary: Murray Lawrence was convicted of capital murder based on a co-conspirator's testimony, despite no physical evidence and a conflicting autopsy report that was withheld from his defense.
-The case raises questions about potential misconduct within Baldwin County's legal system.
-Also, we praise a sleazy documentary
+summary: Systemic police corruption and corrupt prosecutors created a fake murder narrative to obscure the truth and shield dirty cops.
+Leaked internal emails and suppressed medical records prove how officials carefully curated evidence to protect themselves from criminal liability.
+Uncover how authorities used a carefully curated reality to hide key evidence and enforce their lie of the century.
 categories:
 - backstory-podcast
 authors:
 - admin
 rumble: v3yczga
 alttags: A police officer kneeling on a person, marked Exhibit 17.
 Text notes it replaced body cam video in the trial covered by Backstory Podcast No 169
 related_articles:
 - slug: no-justice
   title: NO JUSTICE